 Fast Facts: Internet of Things (IoT)

-In brief: The Internet of Things (IoT) is a network of physical objects which are linked via the Internet, through which data and information about the objects—their condition, movement, and position—are collected or exchanged.
-It is essentially machine-to-machine communication and comprises three independent components: things with networked sensors, data stores, and analytical engines.
+In brief: The Internet of Things (IoT) is a network of physical objects linked via the Internet, through which data and information about the objects—their condition, movement, and position—are collected or exchanged.
+It is essentially machine-to-machine communication and comprises three independent components: networked sensors, data stores, and analytical engines.
 This tool provides directors and senior business leaders with bite-sized information about the components of an IoT ecosystem, applications, benefits, challenges, and trends.

 This is how this resource can help your board:

 - Identify the challenges and opportunities presented by IoT.

 - Assess trends in the use of IoT across industries.